codership/documentation/galeracluster/source/schemaupgrades.rst

 You can set the method for online schema upgrades by using the ``wsrep_OSU_method`` parameter in the configuration file, (**my.ini** or **my.cnf**, depending on your build) or through the MySQL client.
 Galera Cluster defaults to the Total Order Isolation method.

-.. note:: **See Also**: If you are using Galera Cluster for Percona XtraDB Cluster, see the the `pt-online-schema-change <http://www.percona.com/doc/percona-toolkit/2.2/pt-online-schema-change.html>`_ in the Percona Toolkit.
+.. note:: **See Also**: See also the `pt-online-schema-change <http://www.percona.com/doc/percona-toolkit/2.2/pt-online-schema-change.html>`_ in the Percona Toolkit for an alternative approach to schema changes.

 ---------------------------------
  Total Order Isolation